jbarkhan/blog/content/posts/detection-engineering-what-matters-and-can-you-measure-success.md

 It is also important to acknowledge the fact that the adversary is not stationary.
 They adapt.
 The threat landscape is constantly evolving.
 Your rule set should be equally adaptable.
 If your rule set lags behind changes to your threat profile then you end up with a coverage gap.
 Continual assessment of coverage is necessary.

 ## 2. Quality
-Quality reflects mainly how well your rule is documented, promotes triage efficiency through context, and it's performance.
+Quality reflects mainly how well your rule is documented, promotes triage efficiency through context, and its performance.
 However, I think quality is a complex variable with more contributing factors.
 To expand on just the three highlighted:
 1. **Documentation**: we want the rule to be accompanied by documentation that at least facilitates easily understanding:
     * The intention, goal, or objective of the rule - what signal is it trying to surface?
     * Why the signal matters - is this worth the time that your incident response team will spend investigating?